awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 This control checks whether an EC2 instance uses multiple Elastic Network Interfaces \(ENIs\) or Elastic Fabric Adapters \(EFAs\)\.
 This control passes if a single network adapter is used\.
 The control includes an optional parameter list to identify the allowed ENIs\.

 Multiple ENIs can cause dual\-homed instances, meaning instances that have multiple subnets\.
 This can add network security complexity and introduce unintended network paths and access\.

+This control also fails if an Amazon EKS cluster that belongs to an Amazon EKS cluster has more than one ENI\.
+If you need to use EC2 instances that have multiple ENIs as part of an Amazon EKS cluster, you can suppress those findings\.

 **Note**
 This control is not supported in the following Regions: